cc-ru/wonderful/README.md

 [doc.fomalhaut.me](https://doc.fomalhaut.me/wonderful/).

 ## Current state
-The current state is precisely determined as following: "Stable API?
-What's that?"
-We've been building the library for almost 8 months, and are still quite far from getting it done.
+I've been building the library for almost a year (wow), and am still quite far from getting it done.

 The library consists of 4 parts, each packaged separately:
 - `wonderful-common`, common utilities used by other parts
 - `wonderful-buffer`, the render buffer
 - `wonderful-core`, the GUI core
-- `wonderful-components`, the provided-by-default collection of GUI components
+- `wonderful-std`, the provided-by-default collection of something (hopefully widgets).

 As for now, only `common` and `buffer` got their `0.1.0` releases; other parts have yet to be released.

 Visit the [issue tracker](https://github.com/cc-ru/wonderful/issues) for the list of tasks.

+I have to admit that this project is only barely alive.
+It's not yet dead, though.

 ## Installation
 Want to tinker with the library nonetheless?
 Here's how to install wonderful.